kubedb/docs/docs/guides/elasticsearch/monitoring/alerting.md

 # Elasticsearch Alerting with Prometheus

-This tutorial shows you how to configure Prometheus-based alerting for a KubeDB-managed Elasticsearch instance using the `elasticsearch-alerts` Helm chart.
+This tutorial shows you how to configure Prometheus-based alerting for a KubeDB-managed Elasticsearch instance using the `elasticsearch-alerts` Helm chart, and how to visualise live metrics using the `kubedb-grafana-dashboards` chart.

 ## Before You Begin